justinchan12138/Alexa_Skills_Kit_Proofreading/README.md

       },
       "reprompt": {
         "outputSpeech": {
+          "text": "is there anything that I can help you?", "type": "PlainText"
+        }
+      },
+      "speechletResponse": {
+        "outputSpeech": {
+          "text": "I have sent the correction to the alexa application on your phone.
+Thank you for using this application."
+        },
+        "card": {
+          "content": "->This sentence does not start with an uppercase letter\n->Possible spelling mistake found\n", "title": "Correction of: today are very weid" },
+        "reprompt": {
+          "outputSpeech": {
             "text": "is there anything that I can help you?"
           }
         },
         "shouldEndSession": false
       }
     },
     "sessionAttributes": {}
   }

 Update: I have extended the project usnig the Jovo framwork, which means that the application is now cross-platform (can be run on both the Alexa and Google home platforms).
 Some minor bugs were fixed as well.